couchbaselabs/docs-ng/content/couchbase-sdk-c-2.1/integration-with-libcouchbase.markdown

 lcb_set_store_callback(conn, store_callback);
 ```

-In this kind application these function just build a protocol response from
+In this kind of application, these functions just build a protocol response from
-libcouchbase return value and also register the `proxy_client_callback` on write
+libcouchbase return value.
+They also register the `proxy_client_callback` on
-events to send out the data just written into the buffer.
+write events to send out data recently written into the buffer.

 ```